On the 200th anniversary of the publication of Lord Byron's 'Don Juan', this display explored the remarkable story of an epic work.

 'Don Juan' remained unfinished at Byron's death in 1824.
 Read more about Lord Byron and John Murray.

 The Murray family accrued a large collection of papers relating to Lord Byron and his circle, which now form part of the John Murray Archive.
-You can also explore a digitised copy of the 'Don Juan' manuscript in our digital gallery.
+You can explore a digitised copy of the 'Don Juan' manuscript in our digital gallery.